FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-14.md

 &nbsp;
 : Examples of traffic properties include:

+&nbsp;
-- Data link frame size
+: Data link frame size:

-  - Fixed sizes as listed in Section 3.5 of [RFC1242] and in Section 9 of [RFC2544]
+: - Fixed sizes as listed in Section 3.5 of [RFC1242] and in Section
+    9 of [RFC2544]
 - IMIX mixed sizes as defined in [RFC6985]

+&nbsp;
-- Frame formats and protocol addresses
+: Frame formats and protocol addresses:

-  - Section 8, 12 and Appendix C of [RFC2544]
+: - Sections 8, 12 and Appendix C of [RFC2544]

+&nbsp;
-- Symmetric bidirectional traffic
+: Symmetric bidirectional traffic:

-  - Section 14 of [RFC2544].
+: - Section 14 of [RFC2544].

 &nbsp;
 : Other traffic properties that need to be somehow specified